strubloid/neotalent/TESTING.md

-# 🧪 NeoTalent Testing System
+# 🧪 AI Calorie Tracker Testing System

 ## Overview

-The NeoTalent project now features a centralized testing system that provides a single entry point for all testing needs.
+The AI Calorie Tracker project now features a centralized testing system that provides a single entry point for all testing needs.

 ## File Structure